 We provided on-site training and refresher tutorials on responsible waste management for new hires, contractors and current workforce members.
+We also continued collaborating with site contractors to promote best practices in waste management.

 Tailings Best Practices

 Since 2022, we have engaged an external consultant to assess our current tailings practices against the Global Industry Standard on Tailings Management (GISTM) and to highlight opportunities to better align with the standard.
 With the support of the consultant, we ran two educational workshops onsite in Guanaceví and Terronera last year to bring employees up to speed on tailings best practices (see case study).
 In Terronera, we also retained an external firm to design the tailings facility and ensure it meets the criteria specified in the GISTM.